Publications & Papers

 • As Climate Change Melts Polar Ice, a New World Emerges (Alaska Report, April 20, 2008)

-• Cold Front Rising: As Climate Change Thins Polar Ice, a New Race for Arctic Resources Begins (Strategic Insights, February 2008)
+• Cold Front Rising: As Climate Change Thins Polar Ice, a New Race for Arctic Resources Begins (Strategic Insights 7, No. 1 (February 2008))

 • Media and Aboriginal Culture: An Evolving Relationship (Cultural Survival Quarterly 22, No. 2 (July 1998)